jasonmacduffie/Nephelai/README.md

 *   **Soul color:** Red

 Arachnaurs are centaur-like creatures with the upper body of a human and the lower body of a spider.
 They are highly magically inclined.
 Arachnaurs lurk in Ulviazing's Blissful Hollow, a land of petrified trees.
 Arachnaurs spin webs and play them like instruments.
 They are friendly to intruders at first, but Arachnaurs expect their audience to applaud the performance.
 Those who do not applaud become immediate enemies of the Arachnaurs.

+#### Pulsecutters

+*   **Robustness:** 5
+*   **Number appearing:** 1-4
+*   **Disposition:** Hostile
+*   **Courage:** Brave
+*   **Soul color:** Red

+Pulsecutters are amorphous beings of conjoined knives.
+They live in Eovumid's sphere, the Apothecary of Knives, which is an endless row of prison cells on either side.
+The Pulsecutters guard the halls, and visit each of the prisoners one at a time.
+They gently cut them with their knives, slowly poisoning them to death.
+Cuts from their knives are not very immediately dangerous, but they inject their victims with a slow-acting poison that kills them.
+The poison also causes incredible pain to the victim.
+Each additional cut increases the potency of the poison, which reduces the time until death.

 ### Artificial Monsters